da03/criticize_text_generation/critique_coreference_chains/README.md

 ### Train LMs (Optional)

 In the paper we only presented results for the with section titles setting (W/ Title).
 Here we provide code for both the with section titles setting (W/ Title) and the without section titles setting (W/O Title).
 We need to first process data according to these settings, using the script `scripts/data/process_data_for_LMs.py`.
-Note that this section can be skipped if you download the pretrained language models listed above, or if you directly download the model generations from above.
+Note that this section can be skipped if you download the pretrained language models listed above, or if you directly use the provided model generations.

 ```
 python scripts/data/process_data_for_LMs.py --dataset_folder data/Wiki/